Jubeki/laravel-code-style/README.md

 ### More Options

-For a complete list of options please consult the [php-cs-fixer documentation](https://github.com/FriendsOfPhp/PHP-CS-Fixer#usage).
+For a complete list of options please consult the [PHP-CS-Fixer documentation](https://github.com/FriendsOfPhp/PHP-CS-Fixer#usage).

 ## Configuration